elestio-examples/prestashop/README.md

 ## Configure Email configuration for Prestashop

-Open the terminal or Head towards Tools VS Code to open in editor, and run the following commands
+Open the terminal or go to Tools in VS Code to launch the editor, then run the following commands.

     set -o allexport; source .env; set +o allexport;